What are Cataracts?

 It’s debatable whether cataracts are inevitable or whether they may be avoided.
 However, there are steps you can take that may reduce your risk of developing them as you get older or that may slow up their development

 Not eating enough foods containing important antioxidant vitamins – including fruit and vegetables – is thought to play a part in cataract development (iv).
 Try to get plenty of dark green and colourful fruit and veg in your diet – at least five portions every day – and have at least two weekly portions of fish (one of which should be oily).
 Drink plenty of water and avoid eating too many foods that contain high levels of saturated fats (mostly found in meat, dairy and other animal-sourced foods), salt and refined sugars.

 Curb smoking and excessive drinking

-Smoking is believed to increase your risk of developing cataracts, so if you haven’t done so already, think seriously about giving up.
-According to the NHS, regularly drinking excessive amounts of alcohol may also increase your cataract risk, so try to keep within recommended daily intake limits (three to four units of alcohol a day for men and two to three for women).
+Smoking is believed to increase your risk of developing cataracts (v), so if you haven’t done so already, think seriously about giving up.
+According to the NHS, regularly drinking excessive amounts of alcohol may also increase your cataract risk (v), so try to keep within recommended daily intake limits (currently this is no more than 14 units of alcohol a week on a regular basis for adults).

 Get plenty of sleep

 Sleeping may also help because it gives your eyes a chance to rest and to recover from the stresses of the day (try to make your bedroom as dark as possible so that your eyes can rest as effectively as possible).